makinori/maki.cafe/README.md

 -   `pnpm start` develop
 -   `pnpm build && pnpm serve` deploy

-I'd like to rewrite this with Vite some day to optimize everything myself, and drop Chakra
+I'd like to rewrite this with Vite some day to optimize everything myself